If you’re a beleaguered parent tired who yearns for more creative school fundraisers, you’re in good company.

 An informal survey of Detroit-area schools shows many school groups continue to use direct sales to raise funds for everything from field trips to playground equipment.

-At Leonard Elementary School in Troy, parents are inundated with all manner of fundraisers, from the annual fall wrapping paper sales to weekly bagel sales in the classrooms.
-PTO President Shelly Volek estimates her group runs up to 20 separate fundraisers each school year.
+At Leonard Elementary School in Troy, parents have been inundated with all manner of fundraisers, from a fall wrapping paper sale to weekly bagel sales in classrooms.
+Past PTO President Shelly Volek estimates that at one point, her group was running up to 20 separate fundraisers each school year.

 “There’s the constant struggle of what’s better – one big fundraiser or a million little ones,” Volek says.
 “I guess I’m of the school of a bunch of little ones, so that you can spread it across people and keep everyone involved.
 The more, the merrier.”

-Thanks to parents’ volunteer efforts, Volek says the PTO raises about $45,000 a year to spend on student services and school equipment that benefits the kids.
+Thanks to parents’ volunteer efforts, Volek says that in the past, the PTO raises has raised about $45,000 a year to spend on student services and school equipment that benefits kids.

-So what are local schools and parent groups doing today to make their fundraising simpler and more meaningful?
-Check out these 10 fundraising ideas that make great alternatives.
+So what are local schools and parent groups doing to make fundraising simpler and more meaningful?
+Check out these 10 creative school fundraisers that make great school fundraising alternatives.

 1. Just write a check

-At Saline High School, groups raise their own funds – but the PTO doesn’t bother with organized events or sales.
-At the beginning of the year they simply ask parents to write checks to the PTO.
+At Saline High School, groups raise their own funds – but in the past, the PTO has reported it doesn’t bother with organized events or sales.
+At the beginning of the year, it simply asks parents to write checks to the PTO.